Updated Trade rules

 19. All bids must be public knowledge.

 Bids may not be made in secret.
-If a bid is sent by PM, update the auction thread with this information, so that all bidders are aware.
+Bids are not allowed to be anonymous; each bid must have a username attached.
+If a bid is sent by PM, a new post in the auction thread must be made with this information so all bidders are made aware.
 This includes auto-buy bids sent through PMs.
+Auction update posts done in this matter are considered special-case announcement posts, and are not subject to double posting or early bumping rules.

 20. Treat all bidders equally.